astroleaf/ReinforceCXR/README.md

-# 🚀 PneumoSynthAI: Explainable Pneumonia Detection with Reinforcement Learning
+# 🚀 ReinforceCXR: Explainable Pneumonia Detection with Reinforcement Learning

 ## Overview

-PneumoSynthAI is a state-of-the-art AI system designed for accurate and interpretable pneumonia diagnosis using chest X-ray images.
+ReinforceCXR is a state-of-the-art AI system designed for accurate and interpretable pneumonia diagnosis using chest X-ray images.
 This advanced framework integrates powerful convolutional neural networks (CNNs) to extract rich visual features and multi-label disease predictions with reinforcement learning (RL) to adaptively generate diagnostic reports and clinical decision support.
 The system incorporates Grad-CAM to provide transparent visual explanations of the model’s focus areas, aiding clinical trust and interpretability.

 ---